Panmoni/solana-dev-docker/README.md

 ./scripts/restore.sh backups/solana-workspace-backup-YYYYMMDD_HHMMSS.tar.gz
 ```

-⚠️ **Warning**: This will overwrite whatever path you configured in `SOLANA_WORKSPACE_DIR`.
-The script removes the directory entirely before unpacking the archive.
+⚠️ **Warning**: This will overwrite the contents of the Docker volume.
+The script removes all existing data in the volume before restoring.

 ### Automated Backups (Optional)